symfony/symfony-docs/components/serializer.rst

 :class:`Symfony\\Component\\Serializer\\Normalizer\\DateTimeNormalizer`
     This normalizer converts :phpclass:`DateTimeInterface` objects (e.g.
     :phpclass:`DateTime` and :phpclass:`DateTimeImmutable`) into strings.
-    By default it uses the RFC3339_ format.
+    By default, it uses the RFC3339_ format.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\DataUriNormalizer`
     This normalizer converts :phpclass:`SplFileInfo` objects into a data URI